bnaponiello/flight-positioning-app/README.md

 # Flight Positioning App

-This is the webservice of the application "Flight Positioning App" (flight-positioning-app), an application that gives accurate informations about flights around the globe.
+This is "Flight Positioning App" (flight-positioning-app), an application that gives accurate informations about flights around the globe.

 ## Documentation